intcyoacreator/intcyoacreator.github.io/README.md

   URLs
 - [ ] Fix About page not working with lists properly – overflow?
 <!-- - [ ] Fix Project Version selector not updating the store -->
-- [ ] Fix Viewer centring instead of beginning from the top
+- [x] Fix Viewer centring instead of beginning from the top
 - [ ] Viewer looks bad on devices with less than 500px width.
 See if I can make it `permanent` when above 500px, but collapsible when not.
+- [ ] Points Bar position is bugged, until the Page is changed.
+Changing Pages also makes a massive error fest, which means something's happening there

 # Ideas